Jodie Williams: 2014 Commonwealth Games and European Championships

 In 2014, Williams struggled throughout the indoor season.
 After qualifying for the final of the British Athletics 60 m indoor final, she fainted and had to pull out.
 She finished her indoor season, posting a best time of 7.32 s.

 On 19 April, Williams competed at the Tom Jones Memorial Invitational at Gainesville, Florida.
 Over the 100 m, she ran a time of 11.20 s (1.3).
 On the same day, she competed over the 200 m and ran a personal best time of 22.76 s (0.0).
 That result moved her up to joint 9th on the UK all-time list for 200 m.

 In July 2014, Williams took part in the 2014 Commonwealth Games, Glasgow as a competitor for England.
 She won her first heat in 23.42, progressing to the semi-finals where she finished second in a time of 22.64 behind Blessing Okagbare which allowed her to qualify automatically for the final.
 In the final, Williams won silver in a new PB of 22.50, her first senior medal.
 The time moved her to equal second on the UK all-time list, alongside Abi Oyepitan and behind Kathy Cook.
 The race was won by Okagbare with Williams' compatriot, Bianca Williams finishing in third.

 Later on during the 2014 Commonwealth Games, Williams was drafted into the 4 × 100 m relay team to contest the final.
 The England team that consisted of Williams, Bianca Williams, Ashlee Nelson & Asha Philip ran a time of 43.10 s to win a bronze medal behind Jamaica and Nigeria.

 In August 2014, Williams took part in the 2014 European Championships in Zurich.
 She won her heat in 22.88s, progressing to the semi-finals, where she also won in a time of 22.90s.
 In the final, placed in lane 4, Williams won a silver in a new PB of 22.46s, her second individual senior medal in as many weeks.
 The time took her to second on the UK all-time list, behind Kathy Cook.
 The race was won by Dafne Schippers with France's Myriam Soumare finishing in third.

 Williams announced her retirement from track and field athletics in October 2024.

 British Championships

 Jodie became British champion for the second time when winning the 200 metres event at the 2019 British Athletics Championships and her sister Hannah then won the same title at the 2020 British Athletics Championships.
 In 2021 Williams achieved a rare double at the British Championships, winning a third and fourth national title in the 400 and 200 metres.

-Outside Athletics
+Outside athletics

 Williams has been used on many advertising campaigns, most recently the National Portrait Gallery 'Road to 2012: Aiming High' exhibition also featured Williams amongst many other athletes.

-Williams has come runner-up to Tom Daley twice (2009 & 2010) for the BBC Young Sports Personality of the Year award.
+Williams has come runner-up to Tom Daley twice (2009 and 2010) for the BBC Young Sports Personality of the Year award.